stamatisl/RoyalGenGDriveUpload/README.md

 # RoyalGenGDriveUpload

-Upload files on Google Drive in C# using a service account
+Upload files to Google Drive headless using C# and a service account